 Note: Students must meet a minimum of seven (7) General Education outcomes.
-See College Catalog for math competency requirement.

 Liberal Arts & Sciences, AA: History Concentration

 The History curriculum is a university parallel Associate of Arts degree program preparing students for transfer, in accordance with the SUNY Transfer Path for History majors.